 Our simple, focused mission statement is: To provide leadership in Aboriginal, government and industry relations by creating a circle of relatives to foster a broad understanding of different perspectives.
 CFAR facilitates the development of trust, respect, and credibility among our membership and with others.

 The Circle for Aboriginal Relations (CFAR) is a registered non-profit, non-partisan Society of professionals from diverse backgrounds who work within Aboriginal relations groups in communities, governments and industries.
 CFAR was created in 2004 at a workshop attended by forty liaison professionals with significant experience in Aboriginal relations.
 As a non-profit society, CFAR has been able to remain a front runner in addressing issues faced by Aboriginal relations liaisons through the generous support of our sponsors and members.

-CFAR member benefits include luncheons, newsletters, the CFAR annual conference and in the future Aboriginal relations accreditation (ICIR and ICE) and access to a wide network of professional practitioners.
+CFAR member benefits include events, e-newsletters, the CFAR annual conference, the Aboriginal relations accreditation (ICIR and ICE) and access to a wide network of professional practitioners.
 The luncheon and conference presentations provide tools for creating capacity with community-based economic and environmental initiatives; address the question of Aboriginal liaisons roles: professionals or technicians, and provide a balanced approach to Indigenous consultation and traditional knowledge policies and implementation.
-The speakers are chosen by their experience and success stories within Aboriginal relation issues and include community, government and industry representatives.
+The speakers are chosen by their experience and success stories within Indigenous community industry or government relation issues and include community, government and industry representatives.

 Our success is your success: networking and sharing knowledge is the key to understanding and to building sustainable relationships.